 Nafplio, located on the coast of the Peloponnese, was actually the first capital of the modern Greek state.
-If you are coming from Athens, I highly recommend renting a car for the approximately 2 hour drive.
+If you are coming from Athens, I highly recommend renting a car for the 2-hour drive.
 You can stop to see the Corinth Canal which separates the Peloponnese from mainland Greece.
 There are several other stops you can make along the way but more on that later.

 If you want to cut down on the driving, you could take a train from Athens to Corinth and either take a taxi or rent a car from there.
 It’s still about 45 minutes from Corinth to Nafplio so I think it’s easier to drive the full distance.

 Accommodations in Nafplio

 There are tons of hotels around Old Town Nafplio, but if you want great views and easy access to downtown, I recommend Nafplia Palace.
 It’s located in Akronafplia (aka the acropolis of Nafplio) and all rooms overlook the water and town below.
 While the drive up to the hotel is winding and narrow, you can easily access downtown on foot by taking the hotel’s elevator all the way down to street level.